SteveEisner/tubes/assembly/README.md

 The tubes normally work really well and sync automatically.
 But their range is limited by the fact that the NRF chips don't have a very big antenna.
 Occasionally they'll even be right next to each other and still not see each other, in which case one or two might drift apart from the rest.

-To achieve perfect coordination, I built a hand-held controller which has the same PCB, butthis time I used an [NRF with a big antenna](https://www.amazon.com/gp/product/B07PBBC4H9).
+To achieve perfect coordination, I built a hand-held controller which has the same PCB, but this time I used an [NRF with a big antenna](https://www.amazon.com/gp/product/B07PBBC4H9).
 It has a special ID that the tubes will always obey, so it acts as a dictator with special powers.
 It gets them all in sync even if they're 50+ feet apart.
 And while I was building it, I added some UI to force them to change patterns, colors, and tempo.

 It's super useful and also the ugliest thing I've ever built.